theobald-software/kb.theobald-software.github.io/content/_yunio/running-a-yunio-service-in-swagger-inspector.md

 2. Click ![copy-URL](/img/contents/yunio/copyURL.png) to copy the URL of the service definition or click ![download-file](/img/contents/yunio/download.png) to download the service definition.<br>
 ![yunio-Services](/img/contents/yunio/yunio-run-services.png){:class="img-responsive" width="800px"}

-### Loading a yunIO Service into SwaggerHub Explore
+### Loading a yunIO Service into Swagger Inspector

-1. Open SwaggerHub Explore in your browser.
+1. Open Swagger Inspector in your browser.
 2. Navigate to the **Definition** menu (1).
-There are 2 ways to load a yunIO service definition into the SwaggerHub Explore:<br>
+There are 2 ways to load a yunIO service definition into the Swagger Inspector:<br>
 - Paste the URL of the service definition into the designated input field (2).
 - Click on the upload icon to load a service definition from your hard drive (2).
 3. Click **[PARSE]** to analyze the service definition (3).<br>